-Unlike saving (a low-risk approach designed to protect your money with little concern for its growth) or speculating (a high-risk attempt to make a lot of money quickly), investing is a thoughtful, prudent approach to money management.
+Unlike saving (a low-risk approach designed to protect your money with little concern for its growth) or speculating (an attempt to make a lot of money at the risk of losing most or all of it), investing is a thoughtful, prudent approach to money management.
 Investing not only involves taking the risk necessary to achieve higher long-term returns but also requires discipline and planning.

 Investing involves establishing clear financial goals, knowing the time frame needed to achieve those goals, thinking carefully about your ability to withstand market volatility, and selecting investments that match your needs.